jensz12/jensz12/README.md

 ### Hi im Jens
 24 years old.
-Living in Copenhagen, Denmark
+Living in Aalborg, Denmark

 I work on multiple projects currently, here is some of them